slogan621/jsonapi/README.md

 It consists of a shared lib (libjsonapi), a test program (jsonapitest), and a header (jsonapi.h).

+It parses using a parser generated from a grammar via yacc/bison.
+It creates an in-memory representation of the JSON, this representation is custom and exposed through a custom API.

+You can also generate JSON by instantiating objects and constructing an in-memory repesentation, and then calling ToJSON().
+The construction of the in-memory representation is simple and hopefully intuitive to use.

 What does JSONAPI depend on?
 ----------------------------